binaryphile/concorde/README.md

 Idiom!

-Concorde is a small-ish library which distills some of the most useful things I've done in bash.
+Concorde is a library which distills some of the most useful things (to me) I've done in bash.

 Goals
 =====